-At UC Hastings, all first-year students take a Moot Court class in their spring semester.
-The moot court curriculum teaches students to competently perform complex legal research, draft persuasive legal writing, and make effective oral arguments.
-It is a cornerstone of the UC Hastings legal education, and consistently produces national champion moot court competition teams as well as expert, trial-ready litigators upon graduation.
+At UC Hastings, students take a Moot Court class in the spring semester.
+The Moot Court curriculum teaches students to perform complex legal research, draft a persuasive brief, and perform an effective oral arguments.
+Moot Court is a cornerstone of our UC Hastings legal education.
+Moot Court consistently produces national champions, winning Moot Court competition teams and practice-ready lawyers upon graduation.

-Moot Court topics are chosen from real cases pending before an appellate court or a supreme court.
-Students work with an actual record, research the law, and write an appellate brief on behalf of one of the parties.
-The experience culminates in a formal oral argument before a three-judge panel.
-Moot Court classes are taught by Adjunct Professors who practice law in the community.
+Moot Court topics are chosen from real cases pending before an appellate or a supreme court.
+Students gather facts from an actual record, research the law, and write an appellate brief on behalf of one of the parties.
+The experience culminates in a formal oral argument held in a courthouse before a three-judge panel.
+Moot Court classes are taught by Adjunct Teachers who practice law in the community.

 UC Hastings has one of the most successful and well-respected Moot Court programs in the United States.
-The success of the Moot Court competition teams continues to add to the tradition of excellence that is synonymous with the UC Hastings name.
-This year, the National Jurist stated that UC Hastings is the number one Moot Court team in the country.
-UC Hastings has placed among the top five teams in the country for the past four years.
+The success of the Moot Court competition teams adds to the tradition of excellence that is synonymous with the UC Hastings.
+The National Jurist and the Blakely Institute have consistently ranked UC Hastings as one of the top Moot Court teams in the country.
+UC Hastings has placed among the top four teams in the country for the past five years.

 Competition team members are selected from open tryouts held in the spring.
-The student team members are selected on the basis of a résumé, a writing sample, a 5 minute oral argument, and a short interview.
+The student team members are selected on the basis of a résumé, a writing sample, a short oral argument, and a personal interview.
 UC Hastings Moot Court competition team members receive two units of credit for their participation.
-UC Hastings pays all travel costs, including airfare, food and hotel, for competitions held outside of the Bay Area.
+The school and our alumni donations pay all travel costs, including airfare, food and hotel, for competitions held outside of the Bay Area.

 We are enjoying another year of remarkable success thanks to our hardworking and extremely talented students, adjunct faculty, coaches, and judges, who are active participants in training and supporting our student competitors at every level.
 UC Hastings has established itself as a Moot Court competition winner and we will continue to build on its reputation as a powerhouse in Moot Court and a prominent training ground for future litigators.